Transforming Australia’s food and land use system is vital to address and adapt to climate change.

 2. How we'll get there

-Modelling and analysis to explore sustainable food and land use futures and trade-offs
+Use modelling and analysis to explore possible sustainable food and land use futures for Australia

 3. Our team

-The program is led by ClimateWorks Australia (working within the Monash Sustainable Development Institute), Deakin University and CSIRO.
+The program is led by Climateworks Centre (working within the Monash Sustainable Development Institute), Deakin University and CSIRO.

 The program is contributing to and benefiting from participation in the global Food and Land Use Coalition, led by the UN Sustainable Development Solutions Network, World Business Council for Sustainable Development, World Resources Institute, SYSTEMIQ and others.

-Food and land use transitions: Prioritising diversity and inclusion
+Global food and land use transitions: Challenges and opportunities for Australia

 The briefing room: Food and land use transitions